 Illinois is no stranger to danger on the roads.
 The Midwest notoriously struggles with road safety, often sporting crash rates higher than the national average.
 A combination of temperamental weather, mixed urban and rural roads, and intoxication are frequent contributors to traffic fatalities.
 Here are some statistics from 2017 on the matter:

 If you've been in an accident or suffered at the hands of a third party, a lawsuit may be appropriate.
 It's likely the incident has negatively affected you long after it took place.
 In the court of law, someone may owe you money.
 The process looks a bit like this.
 You call a lawyer.
 You tell them about the circumstances of your suffering.
 If the lawyer finds your case adequate to try in court, they'll begin to gather evidence.
-They'll assess your damages and develop an argument to earn you compensation.
-The success of the trial depends largely on who is found liable for the accident.
-Throughout this process, you and your attorney will work together to keep you informed about each step and what to expect.
+They'll assess your damages and develop an argument for compensatory or punitive damages.
+The success of the trial depends largely on liability for the accident.
+Throughout the civil lawsuit process, you and your attorney will work together to keep you informed about each step of the lawsuit.

 Insurance Institute for Highway Safety, and Highway Loss Data Institute.
 “Fatality Facts 2017: State by State.”
 IIHS, 2017, https://www.iihs.org/topics/fatality-statistics/detail/state-by-state#yearly-snapshot.